In Refugee Aid, Pakistan’s War Has a New Front

 “When have lentil bombs been going off lately?
 Is someone going to kill you with a piece of macaroni?” asked Rep. Brian Baird (D-Washington).

 Here is a must read from an Israeli patriot who was devastated by the movie and his own depression over leadership and the endless cycle of war and revenge.
 Please read and react.
 I have been devastated and cleansed by the movie for a week.
 While much of Burston’s analysis is powerful and convincing I do not think that ‘we live in post-moral world’.
 Israelis, and Palestinians, are indeed caught in a web of terrible leadership, with choices between corruption on the one side, and uncorrupted, clear unadulterated violence–and suicide–on the other.
 But this is not a post-moral world.
-It seems that way to those inside this insanity, but to those outside morality is alive and well, and the answers are not as complicated as leadership on all sides has made them out to be: Respect your enemy, never surround an …
+It seems that way to those inside this insanity, but to those outside morality is alive and well, and the answers are not as complicated as leadership on all sides has made them out to be: Respect your enemy, never surround an enemy on all sides with no way out, be …

 At first I was shocked when I read the story of the Gazan peace doctor who has been working with Israelis for years, whose daughters were decapitated and cut to pieces in front of him, from an Israeli shell aimed without care or caution at Hamas.